Module 9: Human Development and Anatomy Through the Lifespan

 - Fetal period: from week nine until birth.

-This information will be covered in the assignment and reviewed and built upon in the lecture videos.
+This information will be covered in the assignment and reviewed and built upon in lecture.

 The first two weeks of prenatal development are sometimes referred to as the pre-embryonic stage.
 By the third week, the tissues that ultimately develop into all organ systems of the body have formed.
 By the end of the embryonic period, all of the organ systems are structured in rudimentary form, although the organs themselves are either nonfunctional or only semi-functional.
 The process of organ formation is called organogenesis.